HuakunShen/tauri-plugin-network/README.md

 Return type of each API is added.
 The object structures can be found in [types.ts](./webview-src/types.ts).

-Zod was used to define type schema and infer TypeScript types.
+Valibot was used to define type schema and infer TypeScript types.
 You can import the types exported from the npm package.

-The exported zod schemas can be used to parse data and make sure the data returned from rust APIs match the desired structure defined in schema.
+The exported valibot schemas can be used to parse data and make sure the data returned from rust APIs match the desired structure defined in schema.

 #### Get Interface Info